 Putzing in the garden is nothing less than therapy.
 It's even good exercise, if you exert enough effort.
 But the sneezing and stuffy-headed feeling that lingers afterwards -- that's the downside of gardening with allergies.

-Because seasonal allergies are most often caused by plant life that releases pollen into the air, they can be difficult to avoid.
-Nevertheless, there are some approaches that you can take to help lessen allergy symptoms and protect your eyes:
+Seasonal allergies are most often caused by plant life that releases pollen into the air.
+That can make them tough to avoid.
+But you can do some things to ease your symptoms and protect your eyes:

-- Pay attention to pollen reports.
-Your local weather channel or weather-related web site regularly gives the pollen counts for your area of the country.
-When pollen counts are high, limit how much time you spend outdoors if you can.
+Pay attention to pollen reports.
+Your local weather channel or weather-related web site regularly gives pollen counts for your area.
+When the counts are high, limit how much time you spend outdoors if you can.

-- Close doors and windows and use air conditioning during warmer months.
-However, because allergens are spread through the air, they can be circulated throughout the house through the air conditioning's filter.
-If you have severe reactions to pollens, the use of air conditioning may not be wise if flare-ups are severe during this time.
+Close doors and windows, and use air conditioning during warmer months.
+Know that allergens can be circulated through the air conditioning's filter, though.
+If you have bad reactions to pollens, the use of air conditioning may not be wise if your flare-ups are severe.

-- Consider purchasing a HEPA (high efficiency particulate air) filter.
-These filter systems are very effective at removing allergens from the air indoors.
+Think about buying a HEPA (high efficiency particulate air) filter.
+These filter systems are very good at removing allergens from the air indoors.

 These ideas are often just the first step.
 For many people, the next is a talk with the doctor about allergy drugs to help relieve symptoms.
 Your doctor can recommend the correct meds to help prevent or treat that irritation or itchiness.